Henry W. Wright: Career

 Wright held a minor office in Minnesota until he moved to California in 1905.

-During the 1912 presidential election he joined Thedore Roosevelt's Progressive Party and was elected to the state assembly in 1914.
+During the 1912 presidential election he joined Theodore Roosevelt's Progressive Party and was elected to the state assembly in 1914.
 From 1915 to 1921 he served in the California State Assembly and on was selected as Speaker of the California State Assembly by acclamation on January 6, 1919.
 When the United States entered World War I he was appointed to a district draft board.
 He was elected to the Los Angeles County Board of Supervisors in 1921 and served until he was defeated by Roger W. Jessup in 1932.

 On March 30, 1926, he announced that he would run for the Republican nomination in the ninth congressional district for the 1926 election, but came in last with 10.19% of the vote behind William E. Evans, Charles Hiram Randall, and Harold B. Landreth.

 On August 18, 1948, Wright died at Huntington Hospital in Pasadena, California.